 - Over HTTPS, the first-tier web API then calls the second-tier web API by appending the token string in the Authorization header in the request.
 The first-tier web API can continue to call the second-tier web API as long as the access token and refresh tokens are valid.

-See the code samples for Daemon or Server Application to Web API scenarios.
-And, check back frequently as new samples are added frequently.
-Server or Daemon Application to Web API
+See the code samples for Daemon or Server Application to Web API scenarios: Server or Daemon Application to Web API

 - Single tenant - For both the application identity and delegated user identity cases, the daemon or server application must be registered in the same directory in Azure AD.
-The web API can be configured to expose a set of permissions, which are used to limit the daemon or server’s access to its resources.
-If a delegated user identity type is being used, the server application needs to select the desired permissions from the “Permissions to Other Applications” drop-down menu in the Azure portal.
+The web API can be configured to expose a set of permissions, which are used to limit the daemon or server's access to its resources.
+If a delegated user identity type is being used, the server application needs to select the desired permissions.
+In the API Permission page for the application registration, after you've selected Add a permission and chosen the API family, choose Delegated permissions, and then select your permissions.
 This step is not required if the application identity type is being used.

 - Multi-tenant - First, the daemon or server application is configured to indicate the permissions it requires to be functional.
 This list of required permissions is shown in a dialog when a user or administrator in the destination directory gives consent to the application, which makes it available to their organization.
 Some applications only require user-level permissions, which any user in the organization can consent to.
 Other applications require administrator-level permissions, which a user in the organization cannot consent to.
 Only a directory administrator can give consent to applications that require this level of permissions.
 When the user or administrator consents, both of the web APIs are registered in their directory.